Oct 03, 2018 By Team YoungWonks *

 For more details, visit: https://www.moems.org/

 - Math Kangaroo: Mathematical Kangaroo, also known as International Mathematical Kangaroo, is an international mathematical competition with over 50 participating countries.
 It is the largest competition for school students in the world, with over 5 million participants from 47 countries in 2009, and 6 million in the year 2014.
 There are twelve levels of participation, for each grade from 1 to 12.
-The competition, held annually on the third Thursday of March, aims at testing not just knowledge of mathematical formulas but also logic.
+The competition, held annually on the third Thursday of March (this year it's on March 19, 2020), aims at testing not just knowledge of mathematical formulas but also logic.
 The competition comprises a multiple-choice test to be attempted within 75 minutes.
 There are 24 questions for students up to 4th grade, and 30 questions for students of the remaining grades.
 Evaluation of test scores and handing out prizes is done nationally.
 For more details, visit: http://www.mathkangaroo.us/

 - Math League: Founded in 1977 by two high school mathematics teachers, Steven R. Conrad and Daniel Flegler, Math League is a math competition for elementary, middle, and high school students in the United States, Canada, and other countries.
 It aims to offer students the opportunity to participate in an academically-oriented activity and thus gain recognition for mathematical achievements.
-This year, the Math League International Summer Tournament for elementary school students was held from July 14th through July 17th and it consisted of math contests (individual questions, team questions, relay questions, and speed questions) as well as a series of lectures on various mathematical topics.
+For fourth and fifth grade students, registrations are open till January 31, 2020 and the competition is slated to take place on April 15, 2020 or later.
+For grade 6 students, registrations closed on December 31, 2019 and the contest is scheduled to take place on the third or fourth Tuesday of February (i.e. February 18 or February 25, 2020).
 Participants have to have a score of 24 or higher on the Math League’s previous or current contests for grade 4 or 5 at the regional level (where students solve in 30 minutes 30 multiple-choice questions on arithmetic and basic principles).
 Highest scoring students receive certificates of achievement for each grade level.

 For more details, visit: http://mathleague.com/